TACACS+ Explained: Protocol, Authentication & When to Use

 Authorization

-Authorization determines which commands or configuration actions the administrator can perform after successfully logging in.
+Authorization determines which commands or configuration changes the administrator can perform after successfully logging in.
 Once identity is verified, the TACACS+ server applies role-based permissions that define which management functions are permitted.
 An administrator may be allowed to view device status, configure specific interfaces, or update security policies depending on their assigned role.

 In restricting actions rather than only granting full access, authorization reduces the risk of accidental misconfiguration and limits the impact of compromised credentials.